phodal/lettuce/README.md

-#Lettuce
+# lettuce

-> A is Mobile JavaScript Framework
+Mobile Framework for Romantic

 Coming soon

+## License

+MIT.
+See `LICENSE.txt` in this directory.